yokolet/new-note/algo/stacks_and_queues/2022-09-08-basic-calculator-ii.md

 - Math
 date: 2022-09-08 14:38 +0900
 ---
-## Introduction
-This is the simplest basic calculator problem.
-The given string doesn't include parentheses, so the precedence handling is straightforward.
-The problem can be solved using a stack which saves values.

 ## Problem Description
 > Given a string `s` which represents an expression, evaluate this expression and return its value.